 You can select from a list of writing tool languages when you install the application.
 If you did not perform a custom installation to include additional languages, only the default writing tool language is installed.
-For more information about updating your installation to include more writing tool languages, see "To modify or repair a CorelDRAW Graphics Suite X7 installation" on page 6.
+For more information about updating your installation to include more writing tool languages, see "To modify or repair a CorelDRAW Graphics Suite installation" on page 24.

-For more information about installing a Writing Tools language module, see "Changing languages" on page 31.
+For more information about installing a Writing Tools language module, see "Changing the language" on page 49.